VrityaCodeRishi/agentforce_interactive/README.md

-# AgentforceInteractive – Multi‑Agent Game Studio
+# AgentForce Interactive – Multi‑Agent Game Studio

 AgentForce Interactive is a multi‑agent game studio built using [CrewAI](https://crewai.com).
 Given a game concept, a crew of agents: